Why bridges are key to liberating ISIS stronghold Mosul

 "It's going to be really tough no matter how you look at it," said Michael Stephens, a research fellow at London's Royal United Services Institute (RUSI).
 "ISIS have good snipers, so if you are bridging this river then you are not going to want to be stuck there for very long."

-Iraqi officials on Thursday announced they had captured the second of these five bridges, known as the Freedom Bridge, after reaching the southernmost Fourth Bridge some three days earlier.
+Iraqi officials announced Tuesday they had captured the middle of these five bridges, known as the Old Bridge, after reaching the southernmost Fourth Bridge and Freedom Bridge last week.

-Meanwhile, around two-and-a-half miles to the north, Iraq's military says it recaptured Mosul's university which ISIS had been using as its area headquarters.
+Meanwhile last week, around two-and-a-half miles to the north, Iraq's military said it recaptured Mosul's university which ISIS had been using as its area headquarters.

 The capture represents a double-win as it provides a gateway to the other bridges and serves as a vantage point over the river, an Iraqi Counter Terrorism Service commander told Reuters.